SEGUC17/SEProject/README.md

 please make sure that you test your methods, and when you finish push to a branch this will make merging a lot easier for us, so please stick with this :D

+do not worry about the routes right now just focus on implementing and testing your functions. and I changes the emails in all schemas to use mongoose-email